zbo14/socksproxy/README.md

 Create a directory with the SSH keys and `known_hosts` file.

-The directory will be mounted as a volume inside the container it starts.
+The directory will be mounted as a volume inside the container once it starts.

 This command only needs to run once.

 ### Add a host

-`$ HOST="" PORT="" PUBKEY="" socksproxy add-host`
+`$ HOST= PORT= PUBKEY= socksproxy add-host`

 Add a host, port, and its public key to the aforementioned `known_hosts` file.